msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/cv.md

 ## Leadership & Project Management

 **EXCO Academic (Prefectorial Board)** | *2024 - 2025*
-* **Operations Management:** Directed a team of 8 academic committee members (AJK Akademik) to execute the "Pengawas Prep" program, ensuring a highly disciplined and optimized study environment for the student body aswell as providing impactful solutions for relevent academic issues.
+* **Operations Management:** Directed a team of 8 academic committee members (AJK Akademik) to execute the "Pengawas Prep" program, ensuring a highly disciplined and optimized study environment for the student body as well as providing impactful solutions for relevant academic issues.
 * **Resource Allocation:** Designed and enforced maintenance schedules, improving the overall conduciveness of academic facilities especially the studying room located in the school hostel.

 **Pegawai Waran II (Kadet Remaja Sekolah - KRS)** | *2024 - 2025*